 This is particularly clear and relatively well researched in the area of the armpit.
-There, the use of deodorants or antiperspirants reduces the amount of corynebacteria that contribute most to odor formation [34-37].
+There, the use of deodorants or antiperspirants reduces the number of corynebacteria that contribute most to odour formation [34-37].

 Other applications include balneotherapy (38) and certain products for atopic dermatitis [39, 40].

-Recently, more and more cosmetic products are launched that claim to have a positive effects on the skin microbiome.
-As a rule, they contain pro- and prebiotic substances, which we also know from food.
-Efforts to convince the FDA (the US regulatory body of medicine / cosmetics) of a claim regarding the microbiome are also evident in the USA.
-I am very skeptical as to whether this makes sense, because so far no standard investigation methods for the microbial colonization of the skin are established and on the other hand the FDA could come up with the idea to classify this claim as medical .
+Recently, more and more cosmetic products are launched that claim to have a positive effect on the skin microbiome.
+As a rule, they contain pro-and prebiotic substances, which we also know from food.
+Efforts to convince the FDA (the US regulatory body of medicine/cosmetics) of a claim regarding the microbiome are also evident in the USA.
+I am very sceptical as to whether this makes sense because so far no standard investigation methods for the microbial colonization of the skin are established and on the other hand the FDA could come up with the idea to classify this claim as medical .
 That would not help anyone, at least in cosmetics.

 Table 2: Probiotic and prebiotic approaches to improve the microbiome.
 While these approaches to improve the gut microbiome are already established, they are comparatively new to the skin microbiome.
 In 2014 a real hype was created in the US by a publication in the New York Times, which published a review on the use of bacteria to restore the skin's microbiome .

 But before we continue to lubricate our skin with further products, we should maybe leave some out.
 These include antibiotics that definitely damage the microbiome of the skin.
-The repeated use of bacteriostatic products for hand hygiene is unfavorable (occupational dermatoses).
-Also, frequent washing with irritating surfactants is unfavorable, as well a long-term shift in skin pH or long wearing of air impermeable gloves.
+The repeated use of bacteriostatic products for hand hygiene is unfavourable (occupational dermatoses).
+Also, frequent washing with irritating surfactants is unfavourable, as well as a long-term shift in skin pH or long-wearing of air-impermeable gloves.
 Depending on the individual's predisposition, this can lead to long-term shifts in the composition of the microbiome of the skin.

 The gut-skin-axis: Why nutrition is so important

-The so-called detoxification or fasting affects not only the personal well-being, but also the appearance of the skin.
+The so-called detoxification or fasting affects not only personal well-being but also the appearance of the skin.
 And so probiotic and prebiotic substances really make sense in nutrition.

-With our skin care habits we have always been influencing the skin microbiome for years without being aware of it.
-Now, the sudden use of products to improve the skin microbiome in an uncontrolled manner, does not make sense from my point of view.
+With our skincare habits, we have always been influencing the skin microbiome for years without being aware of it.
+Now, the sudden use of products to improve the skin microbiome in an uncontrolled manner does not make sense from my point of view.
 I would rather reflect on which substances or habits are actually harmful and then let them be.
-If you want to do something good for the skin, then a diet that uses more fiber and reduces meat, dairy and alcohol can help.
-But that is not new ....
+If you want to do something good for the skin, then a diet that uses more fibre and reduces meat, dairy and alcohol can help.
+But that is not new...